n-pizzetta/object_detection/README.md

 **Notes:**<br>
 If the model isn't found locally at `--model_path`, it will attempt to download from `--remote_url` if provided.

----

-Let me know if you need additional details for this section! 🚀

 ## 🧪 Testing